| Introduction The HyVac 2-14 vacuum pumps are basic oil sealed rotary vane

 formation starts internal to the pump and will cause the pump to seize up after some

 period of time days to years depending on contaminant source and level.
+I have seen ads for corrosion resistant pumps.
+Right

 ., great marketing